alphacharlie/RasPwn/README.md

 * A 5V micro-USB power supply for the pi
 * A MicroSD Card - 4GB Minimum (8GB or greater Recommended, Class 10 Recommended)

 Note that a Wifi Adapter is *only* required for the Pi 2b.
-The Pi 3 has internal WiFi.
+The Pi 3 has internal WiFi which is hostapd compatible.

 Install
 -------------